ragingwind/rust-programming-language-summary/readme.md

 }
 ```

-- creating instances from other instnace with update value, or struct update syntax
+- Creating instances from other instnace with update value, or struct update syntax

 ```rust
 let user2 = User {